Chapter environment: bitcoinutils (load once, reuse in subsequent code cells)

 └───────────────────────────────────────┘

-1. OP_DUP: Duplicate top-of-stack (public key):
+1. OP_DUP: Duplicate the top stack item (public key):

 │ 02898711...8519 (public_key) │